-- Nu Skin is for the person who is comfortable with recruiting (mostly bothering) family and friends to get them to join so they can grow their downline and make an income off of it.
+- Nu Skin is for the person who is comfortable with recruiting (mostly bothering) family and friends to get them to join, so they can grow their downline, and make an income

 Verdict – Is Nu Skin A Scam?

-I now realize I was blindfolded when stepping into the Nu Skin business because I believed in my friend and her success story.
+For this reason, I now realize I was blindfolded when joining Nu Skin but did because I believed in my friend and her success story.

 When I asked her why she stopped doing the business (she had taken a break from Nu Skin when we met), she answered she got tired of it and wanted to do something else.

-Why getting tired of residential income?
+Why getting tired of passive income?
 You never get tired of money in this consumer society.
-Something was fishy about that story but I wanted to believe in her.
+Something was fishy about her story but I wanted to believe her.

-She never showed me anything testifying she had made an income from Nu Skin.
-I did not want to disrespect her and our short friendship but I did not want to appear like I did not believe what she was telling me and offend her.
+She never showed me anything that proved she had made an income from Nu Skin.
+I did not want to disrespect her and our short friendship and make it seem like I did not believe what she was telling me.

-I am saying a short friendship because this situation strained our relationship.
-I could not help feeling a bit fooled by her since I had invested in all those products for nothing.
+I am saying “short friendship” because this situation strained our relationship.
+I could not help feeling a bit fooled by her since I had invested in all the Nu Skin products for nothing.

-Not to mention the time I spent that I could have used for other money-making endeavors.
+Not to mention, the time I spent that I could have invested in other money-making endeavors.

-Remember that she made a commission from my initial $1000 investment, and also from being in the ADR program for three months.
+Remember that she made a commission from my initial $1,000 investment, and also from me being in the ADR program for three months.
 I was her downline.
 That is how the business model works.